-- Botanical Garden - We believe it is always important for students of this age to be able to get outside and get active, especially when there is a learning opportunity involved, which is why our number one choice for 5th grade field trip is a visit to your local botanical garden.
-Botanical gardens are places where plants are grown for display to the public, and often used for scientific study.
+- Botanical Garden - We believe it is always important for students of this age to be able to get outside and get active, especially when there is a learning opportunity involved, which is why our number one choice for a 5th-grade field trip is a visit to your local botanical garden.
+Botanical gardens are places where plants are grown for a display to the public and often used for scientific study.
 These gorgeous expanses of outdoor land are great ways for your students to learn all about local ecology and diversity, as well as conservation, native plants, gardening, and even cooking!
-During your visit you will likely encounter such additional, and really helpful, field trip tools as onsite scavenger hunt worksheets, lesson plans and/or lectures, and onsite eating options from a concession or cafe.
+During your visit, you will likely encounter such additional, and really helpful, field trip tools as onsite scavenger hunt worksheets, lesson plans and/or lectures, and onsite eating options from a concession or cafe.
 Our Choice?
 Atlanta Botanical Garden - Georgia

 - State, National, or Local Park - This is another really great option for your 5th graders, the perfect opportunity to get outdoors, get active, and get learning!
 Many cities have impressive local parks or green spaces that make really excellent areas for field trips, providing ample space for science projects, relay races, picnics, and celebrations.
 State and national parks are even better options providing the same opportunities as your local park, but with several more educational opportunities through such activities as wildlife observation, plant identification, and geological exploration.
 Teach an impromptu geology lesson on local rock formations, a biology lesson on local wildlife, and even a science and ecology lesson on local plants!
 Our Choice?
 Thousand Hills State Park - Missouri

 - 4. Planetarium - This is absolutely the easiest way to get your student group interested and involved in the science of the skies.
 A trip to the planetarium usually one of the most fun, or at least most educationally fun, trips in memory for most students.
 At any given planetarium you will most likely be able to: catch an interstellar dome show, take a class/lesson on a special exhibit or topic, explore various informational exhibits, and even be a part of at least one if not several, hands-on learning activities about our surrounding space neighbors!
 This is the ultimate science field trip, one that we are confident both you and your students will enjoy for its perfect balance of entertainment and education.
 Your students honestly may forget this is even educational!
 Our Choice?
 Adler Planetarium - Illinois5.
-History or Science Museum - While this option is pretty broad, we feel that it is a classic that should not be forgotten while planning your big 5th grade excursion.
+History or Science Museum - While this option is pretty broad, we feel that it is a classic that should not be forgotten while planning your big 5th-grade excursion.
 Most major cities play host to one, if not several, science, natural history, or history museums, each option offering seriously phenomenal ways to spend your field trip time.
 Like art museums, almost every science or history museum you encounter will give you and your student group several learning opportunities, with on-site tours, lessons, lectures, demonstrations, and hands-on exhibits.
 This is an especially good option for larger groups with many different interests, as your average science or history museum typically provides enough exhibits and information to spark even the pickiest student's interest.
-Another common occurrence with this option is the typical on site dining option, though you should definitely check before you go.
-If they don’t provide meals on site, pack a picnic and spend some time outdoors near the grounds of the museum!
+Another common occurrence with this option is a typical on-site dining option, though you should definitely check before you go.
+If they don’t provide meals on-site, pack a picnic and spend some time outdoors near the grounds of the museum!
 Our Choice?
 Exploratorium - San Francisco